SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

-Within no time revision 2 pops out (application was pretty small thatsy it was quick.
-It was so fast that, by the time i type command to watch deployment our revision was rolled out)
+Within no time revision 2 pops out (application was pretty small that's why it was quick.
+It was so fast that, by the time I type command to watch deployment our revision 2 was rolled out)

 ![Screenshot 2024-04-03 115431](https://github.com/SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/assets/111784343/dfef2a55-3b0e-4bb5-9ec3-818627ca5d03)